crccc/stm32f401-platformio-project/README.md

 # STM32F401 PlatformIO Project

-This project is designed for the STM32F401 microcontroller using PlatformIO.
-It serves as a basic template to get started with development on this platform.
+This project is designed for the STM32F401 microcontroller learning of using PlatformIO.

 ## Project Structure

+- **doc/**: Learning notes

 - **src/**: Contains the main application code.
   - **main.c**: The main entry point of the application.